B. Gerald Cantor (1916-1996)

 Early Life

-During World War II, Mr. Cantor served in the Army and was stationed in the South Pacific.
+During World War II, Bernie served in the Army and was stationed in the South Pacific.
 Upon completing his military service in 1945, he founded his own securities and financial company, B.G.
 Cantor & Co.

 Professional Achievements

-As founder, president and chairman of the board of Cantor Fitzgerald, Mr. Cantor imbued his company with the personal philosophies that guided his efforts as a businessman, philanthropist and patron of the arts.
-The corporate logo featured an image of Rodin’s iconic sculpture The Thinker – a reminder of the connections between business and the arts.
-Echoing Mr. Cantor’s own example, many of Cantor Fitzgerald’s senior executives held leadership positions on the boards of prominent art institutions.
+As founder, president and chairman of the board of Cantor Fitzgerald, Mr. Cantor imbued his company with the personal philosophies that also guided his efforts as a businessman, philanthropist and patron of the arts.
+The Cantor Fitzgerald corporate logo featured an image of Rodin’s iconic sculpture The Thinker – a reminder of the connections between business and the arts.
+Echoing Mr. Cantor’s own example, many of his firm’s senior executives held leadership positions on the boards of prominent art institutions.

-From 1981 until 1986, Cantor Fitzgerald also was home to the B.G.
+From 1981 until 1986, Cantor Fitzgerald’s World Trade Center corporate office was home also to the B.G.
 Cantor Sculpture Center, which housed some 100 Rodin sculptures as well as drawings, prints, photographs and other material relating to the sculptor’s life and work.
-Occupying 4,000 square feet adjacent to Cantor Fitzgerald’s New York offices on the 105th floor of the World Trade Center, the gallery was designated in the Guinness Book of World Records as “the highest museum in the world.”
-Eventually Mr. Cantor elected to close it in order to make his collection even more accessible to the public through donations and exhibitions at larger venues.
+Occupying 4,000 square feet on the 105th floor of the World Trade Center, the gallery was designated in the Guinness Book of World Records as the “highest museum in the world.”
+Eventually Mr. Cantor closed the Center, wanting instead to make his collection more accessible to the public through donations and exhibitions at larger venues.

 “Rodin’s Apostle”